Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] setup security with Symfony (ticket open coz i get 500 instead of 403: https://github.com/symfony/symfony/issues/25806) and choose between cookie (stateful), JWT (with Lexik bundle) or ApiKey (https://symfony.com/doc/current/security/guard_authentication.html)
 - [x] setup EasyAdminBundle
 - [ ] improve EasyAdminBundle with custom screen
-- [x] setup React Admin from ApiPlatform (this issue is mandatory https://github.com/api-platform/api-platform/issues/584)
+- [x] setup React Admin from ApiPlatform (take care at this issue is mandatory https://github.com/api-platform/api-platform/issues/584)
 - [ ] fix React Admin Book creation: it allows multiple authors (projectBookCreation) whereas it should not, and try to display the name of the author/editor... instead of their iris which is unundertandable
 - [ ] customize React Admin to display more information on datagrid, and customize form in book edition per example
 - [ ] keep EasyAdminBundle or React Admin: make a choice coz both are doing the same, i need to measure differences, and also the ease to do custom screen (change forms, manage rights...)
 - [ ] create another route with VueJS that use GQL instead of REST
-- [ ] code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file
+- [x] code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file: **I decided to keep php_cs_fixer because it's more complete!**
 - [ ] transform this project into a meta package that will install all requirements for JS app within Symfony (like does laravel)
-- [x] check if i need the JMSSerilizerBundle or if the serilizer component is enough (if autowiring runs well, why not): I prefer to use Symfony serializer, it's enough
+- [x] check if i need the JMSSerializerBundle or if the serilizer component is enough (if autowiring runs well, why not): **I prefer to use Symfony serializer, it's enough**
 - [ ] have a lookAt the HauteLookAliceBundle to help in the creation of real fixtures during tests (instead of generating a new test.db which could be long)
+- [ ] try https://github.com/overblog/GraphQLBundle instead of ApiPlatform to try nested query/mutations (resolver are not auto-generated)

-* improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample :
+* improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample
-    * The question for instance is `How to override ApiPlatform routing: i want some route to be overloaded: POST/PUT Book should be able to add also Auhtors and/or Editors`
-* ~~add db fixtures at init ! almost 40 books and some reviews (at least 3 for 5 1st books)~~ all sqlite fixtures is converted into the final db model
-* customize easyAdminBundle to add author/editor from Book and display those related infos on Book admin page (same for other author/editor entities and serie/reviews)
 * manage Entity orphanRemoval / CASCADE onDelete
 * find a good way to add a `pre-commit` hook that lint PHP and JS code, and run the PHP / JS tests
 * Here is a sample of GraphQL query with 2 queries in one call but i don't know how to manage this with Vue-apollo (he can't accept this coz it maps the result to the data[nameOfapolloQuery] whereas i have 2 names...) ?
 IN FACT the solution is the result hook (see https://github.com/Akryum/vue-apollo/issues/15, and the documentation)